flicstar/flicstar.github.io/peer-review.md

 When Hemingway App and Grammarly just don't cut it, you need a human!
 More than that, a fellow documentarian.
 Someone who understands what you're writing about.

-I've been a technical communicator for 14 years which has given me a broad understanding of technology.
+After 14 years as a technical writer, I have a broad understanding of technology.
 This means that if you're writing about writing or tech, you won't have to explain the context to me.
-It also means that whether you're writing for writers or developers, I can advocate for your reader.
+It also means I can advocate for your readers, be they writers or developers.

 I’m a friendly, confident editor.

 Pass your published (or ready-to-publish) piece over to me and I’ll peer review it for free.
 I'll give you feedback, comments and suggestions that you can take or leave.

+📝 Catch me at felicitybrand at gmail dot com, or DM me on [Write the Docs Slack](https://www.writethedocs.org/slack/) or [Twitter](https://twitter.com/flicstar_).

 ### What do I get out of it?